sohamplify/sohamplify/README.md

 - 👋 Hi, I’m @sohamplify
 - 👀 I’m interested in ideas in general
-- 🌱 I’m currently learning Web Development
+- 🌱 I’m currently learning Generic Programming
-- 💞️ I’m looking to collaborate on Web Development
+- 💞️ I’m looking to collaborate on Python-related projects.
 - 📫 How to reach me @sohmxm on Twitter

 <!---